1 9 9 3 (USA)

 This easygoing, low-key sitcom from ABC featured three black teenage buddies who hung out on a Harlem stoop (“the centre of the universe”), jived about sports and girls, and generally tried to figure out what life was all about.

-Doug (Doug E. Doug) was the carefree centre of things, a hip 17-year-old in dreadlocks who was not as sure of himself as he looked.
+Douglas St. Martin (Doug E. Doug) was the carefree centre of things, a hip 17-year-old in dreadlocks who lived with his parents and younger sister and was not as sure of himself as he looked.

-Just when their plans got bigger than their hip, oversized threads, the clouds of reality would appear in the form of stern father James (Sullivan Walker) and sensible mother Marie (Lorraine Toussaint).
+Just when their plans got bigger than their hip, oversized threads, the clouds of reality would appear in the form of Doug’s stern father, James (Sullivan Walker) and sensible mother, Marie (Lorraine Toussaint).

 Meanwhile, Doug’s bookish 14-year-old sister Sharon (Yunoka Doyle) was kept busy fighting off the advances of pint-sized lothario Kwanzie (Jason Bose Smith).